-Apps, program and other services
+Apps, programs, and other services

 The following should be observed when using apps, programs, and other services.

 Do not be logged on as an administrator.
 By not being logged on as an administrator, you reduce technical vulnerabilities by 80-95%.
-An account with administrator rights has access to the entire computer's vital operating systems and files and has permission to make changes and access the whole computer system.
+An account with administrator rights has access to the entire computer's vital operating systems and files, and has permission to make changes and access the whole computer system.
 SRS recommends having a separate account for admin and only use it when necessary.

-As an organization:
+As an organisation:

-Have other accounts and devices for system and authorization administration
+Set-up separate accounts and devices for administration of systems and user rights

-Regularly conduct threat and risk assessments, including evaluation of asset worth the protection
+Regularly conduct threat and risk assessments, including assessment of key values

 Turn off all macros.
-Macros are used to automate various functions to make it easier for users to perform specific tasks or view different content types.
-In short, a macro is a series of commands that are recorded so it can be played back at a later time.
-An attacker can write a macro that can do the same things as other malware, such as stealing data, encrypting your files, sending emails to all your contacts, just by opening a document in Word, Excel, or Powerpoint.
-Therefore, turn off all macros and only allow macros in forms that are on trusted network locations.
+Macros are used to automate various functions to facilitate for users to perform specific tasks or view different content.
+In short, a macro is a series of commands that are recorded so to be played back at a later time.
+An attacker can write a macro that can do the same things as malware, e.g. stealing data, encrypting files, sending emails to all your contacts, set-off just by you opening a document in Word, Excel, or Powerpoint.
+Therefore, turn off all macros and only allow macros in documents that are on trusted network locations.

-As an organization:
+As an organisation:

 Do not allow users to enable macros themselves

-Don't wait for updates.
-On average, it takes just over a month from the update to the start of cyberattacks, but 25% of attacks already occur within a week.
-Therefore, to update your systems as soon as possible, please within 48 hours.
+Do not wait with making updates.
+On average, it takes just over a month from an update being released to the start of cyberattacks, whereof 25% occur already within the first week.
+Therefore, update your systems as soon as possible, preferably within 48 hours.

-As an organization:
+As an organisation:

-List protection-worthy assets to determine which are the most critical
+List key assets to determine which are the most critical

 Monitor the systems you use for acute vulnerabilities/updates

-The firewall should be on, even for outgoing traffic.
+The firewall should be turned on, even for outgoing traffic.
 A firewall is a security tool that filters incoming and outgoing traffic from your device and the Internet.
-It also prevents information leaks during internal error configurations and the installation and spread of malware.
-Many people understand the importance of having a firewall that protects against incoming traffic but fails to block outbound traffic services.
+It also prevents information leaks during internal erroneous configurations and hinders malware from being installed and spread.
+Many understand the importance of having a firewall that protects against incoming traffic but miss to block outbound traffic services.

-As an organization:
+As an organisation:

-Turn off inbound and outbound traffic for the protocols below and allow only traffic from trusted networks
+Turn off inbound and outbound traffic for the protocols below and only allow traffic from trusted networks

 SMB and TFTP /FTP